Spring is just around the corner, with spring sailing season right behind. Are you ready?

 She comes with a hand shaped mast, a set of instructions and that’s about it.
 She needs seats, caprail, a mast step and some hardware.
 Once someone with some gumption finishes her she’ll be a beautiful little ship.

 Thanks to everyone who expressed interest in Nameless and Eternal Project.
-Both are sold.
+Both are sold and off to spring sailing.
 Though Nameless remains moored here and may figure in photos/posts in the near future.